lethabomaepa11/envyper/apps/server/README.md

 ## Projects

-> Across all endpoints, if the user is not authenticated a `401 HTTP Response` with the received.
+> Across all endpoints, if the user is not authenticated a `401 HTTP Response` will be received.

 ### POST `/projects/`